Walker Bag Pattern Crochet Along

 You have to have both hands free to use a walker, so a lot of weight can sometimes be put in this bag.
 Which means that we need more support.
 During use, a walker bag that is unsecured can swing and potentially create a fall hazard.
 We don’t want that

 Make 6 strands of 66 CH, pull through, and tie off (actually 65 chains).
 Pull one through each corner and center the chain tie.
-Do this for each of the corners that need extra support.
+Then do this for each of the corners that need extra support.
 The left and right bottoms will need to be used, but the top left and right corners and center tie are optional.
 These are simple little ties that will hold the bag in place.
 Pull the last one through the center top and tie so it doesn’t pull out. (see video 6) When attaching the bag to the walker, tie with bows so it can later be removed and washed as needed.

 Final Thoughts